europeana/portal/README_FIRST.markdown

 ### Jetty
 #### Mac OSX

-An alternative to Tomcat, running portal2 on the Jetty server allows developers to quickly see the results of their updates to css, js, and jsps without redeployment.
+An alternative to Tomcat, running portal2 on the Jetty server in eclipse, allows developers to quickly see the results of their updates to css, js, and jsps without redeployment.
+You’ll need a setup a configuration file in eclipse.

-You'll need a run configuration, so select "Run Configurations..." / "Java Application" / "New", and fill in the fields as follows:
+1. from eclipse’s “project explorer”, right click on the “portal2” project.
+2. select “Run As : Run Configurations …”
+3. double-click on “Java Application” to create a new Java Application configuration.

-[Tab Main]
+4. [Tab Main]
 	Name: Portal 2 Jetty Starter (or whatever)
-  Project: portal 2
+	Project: portal2
 	Main Class: eu.europeana.Portal2Starter
+5. [Tab Arguments]
+	VM Arguments: -Xms1024m -Xmx2048m
 	Working Directory:  ${workspace_loc:portal2}

-[Tab Arguments]
-  VM Arguments: -Xms1024m -Xmx2048m

-[Tab Classpath]
+6. [Tab Classpath]
-  Add all of the corelib projects, if not already present.
+	make sure the following projects are under “User Entries” : portal2
+		Maven Dependencies
+		corelib-solr-definitions
+		corelib-db
+		corelib-definitions
+		corelib-solr
+		corelib-solr-dereference
+		corelib-solr-tools
+		corelib-utils
+		corelib-web
+	if not, click “Add Projects …”
+	click “Select All” or select the appropriate projects as needed checked - “Add exported entriesof selected projects.” checked - “Add required projects of selected projects.” click “OK”

-[Tab Environment]
+7. [Tab Environment]
+	click on “New …”
+	name = EUROPEANA_PROPERTIES
-  New ... > name = EUROPEANA_PROPERTIES, value = europeana.properties
+	value = europeana.properties
-  append to native environment
+	checked - “Append to native environment”

-### maven
-the .m2 repository may not be able to source the following repositories. both of these are available as zip files in http://dropbox.com/home/EuropeanaShared/tmp/ if that folder has been shared with your dropbox account:
-1. .m2/commons-logging/commons-logging-api/99.0-does-not-exist/
-2. .m2/woodstock/wstx-asl/3.2.7/
+8. click “Apply”
+9. if all other setup has been completed, mentioned in this readme - click “Run”
+10. if all is well you should be able to view portal2 on http://localhost:8081/portal2/

 Configuration
 -------------
 ### europeana.properties
-1. you can register the europeana.properties file in tomcat as mentioned above in step 5 or in /etc/profile: export EUROPEANA_PROPERTIES=[path to project]/europeana.properties.new (The name of the file can be anything, but I use new to distinguish it from the old portal's europeana.properties file.)
+1. you can register the europeana.properties file in Tomcat as mentioned above in step 5 of the Tomcat section or in /etc/profile: export EUROPEANA_PROPERTIES=[path to project]/europeana.properties.new (The name of the file can be anything, but I use new to distinguish it from the old portal's europeana.properties file.)
 2. make sure the static.page.path = is set to your static directroy